revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 > Both the methods in MongoDB is used to delete documents.
 The only difference between both is the value return after deletion operation.
 > - The `remove()` method return a WriteResult object.
-> - The `deleteMany()` method returns a document conatining acknowledged value and deleted count.
+> - The `deleteMany()` method returns a document containing acknowledged value and deleted count.

 </details>